sebastiancarlos/yas-bdsm/README.md

 - **Non-destructive:** Your existing dotfiles will not be touched unless you explicitly beg YAS-BDSM to do so.
 - **Keep your boots on:** YAS-BDSM pushes the symlinks and gets out of the way.
-It's up to you to handle version control of your dotfiles.
+It's up to you to handle version control for your dotfiles.

 ## Installation